Zennis: Mindfulness and the Spin of the Ball

 Imagine that you are the last player on the varsity ladder, and you are playing a challenge match against the number one player on the junior varsity.
 If you win, it will be status quo.
 If he beats you, however, you will have to switch to JV.
 Imagine further that a match point arises against you.
 You are returning serve.
 Your opponent hits his first serve to your backhand but it lands just long.
 You see that it is out, but you hit it back anyway.
 Your shot doesn't mean anything in Self One’s competitive world because it won't affect the outcome of the match.
 Self One disengages from this shot, and frets about how to return the next serve.
 Self Two, on the other hand, doesn't care about what is “at stake.”
 It cares only about hitting great tennis shots.
 In our hypothetical it does just that, detonating a topspin backhand return of the out serve.
 Of course, since the first serve was out, Two’s epic shot doesn't count any more than the faulted first serve did.

 Since I can’t play tennis every day, I am learning that being present is a state of mind that is available anytime and anywhere.
-While I am writing, giving talks, cycling, or just sitting in traffic, I will be more alert and mindful.
+While I am writing, giving talks, cycling, or just sitting in traffic, I am a bit more alert and mindful.
 When that doesn’t work, I will lock Self One in his cage, head to the courts with Self Two, and watch him hit those gorgeous backhands.